xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 ---
 In this article, you will learn how to terminate an automation execution by configuring a maximum number of test failures in manual view or via the command-line option (T is the failure threshold value), with examples using common use cases.

->**Requirements**
->
->- Katalon Studio **version 8.1.0 onwards**.
->- A Katalon Runtime Engine License.
-See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

-Consider using the condition to terminate execution when a set of tests is mature and takes hours to finish.
-Once a significant number of tests fail, they may fail for the exact cause.
-This feature helps you save time, provide early feedback, and avoid the execution of unnecessary automation test cases.

 >**What is a test failure?**
 >
 >A test failure is a failed test case or test iteration in an execution.